 How to Increase Cold Email Responses by 25%

-When it comes to cold emailing, there are a lot of different factors that can affect your click-through rate (CTR).
+When it comes to cold emailing, many different factors can affect your click-through rate (CTR).

-From your subject line to your call-to-action (CTA), each element of your email can impact how many recipients click through to your website or landing page.
+From your subject line to your call-to-action (CTA), each element of your email can impact the number of recipients who click through to your website or landing page.

 What is an Email CTR (click-through rate)?

-Essentially, your email click-through rate is the number of people who click the link in the body of the email divided by the overall recipients of the email.
+Essentially, your email click-through rate is the number of people who click the link in the email’s body divided by the email’s overall recipients.

-Divide the number of clicks by the number of delivered emails to find an email’s click-through rate.
+Divide the clicks by the number of delivered emails to find an email’s click-through rate.

 For instance, if you sent 100 people an email and 20 of them clicked on a link, your CTR would be 20%.